Streaming Principal Component Analysis From Incomplete Data: Simulations

-This section consists of two parts: first, we empirically study the dependence of $\alg$ on various parameters, and second we compare $\alg$ with $\grouse$ and the algorithm in \cite{mitliagkas2014streaming}.
+This section consists of two parts: first, we empirically study the dependence of $\alg$ on various parameters, and second we compare $\alg$ with existing algorithms for streaming subspace estimation with missing data.
 In all simulations, we consider an $r$-dimensional subspace $\SU\subset\mathbb{R}^n$ and a sequence of generic vectors $\{s_t\}_{t=1}^T\subset \SU$.
-Every entry of these vectors is observed with probability $p\in(0,1]$ and collected in measurement vectors $\{y_t\}_{t=1}^T\subset\mathbb{R}^n$.
+Each entry of these vectors is observed with probability $p\in(0,1]$ and collected in vectors $\{y_t\}_{t=1}^T\subset\mathbb{R}^n$.
 Our objective is to estimate $\SU$ from $\{y_t\}$, as described in Section \ref{sec:problem statement}.

 \paragraph{Sampling probability} We first set $n=100$, $r=5$, and let $\SU$ be a generic $r$-dimensional subspace, namely the span of an $n\times r$ standard random Gaussian matrix.
-For various values of probability $p$, we run $\alg$ with block size $b=b_1=b_2=\cdots=b_K=2r=10$ and scope of $T=500r=2500$, recording the average (over $50$ trials) estimation error $d_{\mathbb{G}}(\SU,\h{\SU}_K)$ (see \eqref{eq:err metric}).
+For various values of probability $p$, we run $\alg$ with block size $b=2r=10$ and scope of $T=500r=2500$, recording the average estimation error $d_{\mathbb{G}}(\SU,\h{\SU}_K)$ over $50$ trials, see \eqref{eq:err metric}.
 The average error versus probability is plotted in Figure \ref{fig:variable prob}.

 \paragraph{Subspace dimension} With the same setting as the previous paragraph, we now set $p=3r/n=0.15$ and vary the subspace dimension $r$, block size $b=2r$, and scope $T=500r$.
 The average error versus subspace dimension is plotted in Figure \ref{fig:variable rank}.